kanbagoly/polypus/README.md

 ## benefits
 * Report thrown exceptions by the individual threads and fail the test if any thrown
 * Possible to write fast (< 1s) concurrency tests
-* Makes sure that the parallel threads start at the same time as much as possible (limited by the thread pool's size)
+* Make sure that the parallel threads start at the same time as much as possible (limited by the thread pool's size)
 * Test have timeout (we don't want long running tests)
 * No need to care about checked exceptions (e.g.: `InterruptedException`) in the method signatures